mschubert/PKGBUILDs/README.md

 Uploading to AUR
 ----------------

-To push packages to both AUR and Github, just type:
+This pushes packages to both AUR (subtree) and Github (full repository).

 ```
 ./aur_upload.sh <pkgname(s)>